Multitasking: Not Really a Good Idea

 Multitasking is Stressful

-We can’t always get around it, but often we lay it on ourselves.
+We can’t always get around it, but more often we’re the source of the problem, and we can do something about that.
 Here’s some quick ways to make improvements:

 Attend to only one electronic device at a time.

-If you are working on a task on your computer, close your email and shut off your phone (or put it on silence), iPad, iPod, or any other device you have.
+If you’re working on a task on your computer, close your email and shut off your phone (or put it on silence), iPad, iPod, or any other device you have.
 Do not have any other screens or windows open other than what you need to do your task.
-Keep it this way until you are finished or at a stopping point.
+Keep it this way until you’re finished or at a stopping point.

 Create blocks of time for specific tasks.